Sasquatch Stomp - March 31, 2023

 To that end, remember that this is not a high speed CW contest.
 Slow down and enjoy helping others improve their skills.

 Bands of operation: 10, 15, 20, 40 and 80 Meters, near the QRP watering holes on each band.
-We've added 10 Meters this year based on how full of signals 10M was during the recent ARRL Sweepstakes contest.
-15 was full as well.

 Mode: CW Only